Quozul/minecraft_world_optimizer/README.md

 pull request on GitHub.
 Make sure to follow the existing code style and include relevant tests.

 1. Fork the repository.
-2. Create a new branch (git checkout -b <branch-name>).
+2. Create a new branch `git checkout -b <branch-name>`.
-3. Make changes and commit (git commit -am 'Add some feature').
+3. Make changes and commit `git commit -m 'Add some feature'`.
-4. Push to your fork (git push origin <branch-name>).
+4. Push to your fork `git push origin <branch-name>`.
 5. Submit a pull request.